OmkarChekuri/D3-Heatmap/README.md

-# D3 Heatmap to visualize Age of Female Athletes over the years.
+# D3 Heatmap to visualize Age of Athletes over the years.